-New hires: The Fund added 5 new active Members in the current year through hiring.
+New hires: The Fund added 10 new active Members in the current year through hiring, 3 of whom terminated employment within the current year.
 When a new member is admitted to the Pension Fund, the Employer Contribution will increase to reflect the new member.
-The increase in the recommended contribution in the current year for new Fund Members is approximately \$46,000.
+The increase in the Recommended Contribution in the current year for new Fund Members is approximately \$21,000.

-Retirement: There was 1 Member of the Fund who retired during the year.
+Retirement: There were 5 members of the Fund who retired during the year.
 When a Fund member retires, the Normal Cost will decrease.
 Any change in the Actuarial Accrued Liability will be considered when determining the amount to pay towards Unfunded Liability each year.
-The decrease in the recommended contribution in the current year due to the retirement experience is approximately \$13,000.
+The decrease in the Recommended Contribution in the current year due to the retirement experience is approximately \$73,000.